glencoesoftware/bioformats2raw/README.md

 If `--use-existing-resolutions` is specified for an image with no existing pyramid, then a pyramid will still be calculated according to the image dimensions.

-Note that an existing pyramid may have a scaling factor other than 2, may have inconsistent scaling factors between different resolutions in the same pyramid, and may have a smallest resolution that is larger than expected.
-This can lead to sub-optimal performance when viewing, particularly when viewing data imported into OMERO.
+Note that an existing pyramid may not be ideal for viewing.
+It may have a scaling factor other than 2, use different scaling factors at different resolution levels, or contain fewer resolutions than are ideal.
+This can lead to sub-optimal viewing performance, especially for data imported into OMERO.

 Additional readers
 ==================